 “I don’t have time” is a euphemism for “I have other priorities.”

 It might sound harsh that you’re prioritizing your work over answering your son on the phone, but it’s the truth, and it can actually be justified.
-If you answer the phone during work when you’re not supposed to, you risk losing your job.
-If you lose your job then you won’t be able to provide for your family.
+Maybe, if you answer the phone during work when you’re not supposed to, you risk losing your job.
+And if you lose your job then you won’t be able to provide for your family.
 So you had the time to answer the phone, but you just had other legitimate priorities.

-In another situation, if your son was calling you during work but you knew he was in danger and needed your immediate help, you would answer the phone no matter what.
-In that situation, he is your top priority, so you choose to spend your time on that.
+In another situation, if your son was calling you during work but you knew he was in great danger and needed your immediate help, you would answer the phone no matter what.
+In that event, he is your top priority, so you choose to spend your time on that.

 The most common excuse I hear people say for not going to the gym is “I don’t have time.”
-Okay, what if your body would shut down and you would die if you didn’t work out for at least one minute every day?
-Would you suddenly have time to go to the gym, or would you prioritize and make the time?
+Okay, what if your body would shut down and you would die if you didn’t exercise for at least five minutes every day?
+Would you suddenly have the time to go to the gym, or would you then prioritize and make the time?

-Spend five minutes less sleeping and then you’ll have five minutes to workout.
-Spend five minutes less on your phone and that’s five minutes you can use to read.
+Spend twenty minutes less sleeping and then you’ll have twenty minutes to exercise.
+Spend ten minutes less on your phone and that’s ten minutes you can use to read.
 You don’t have to make those sacrifices, but do not lie to yourself and say you don’t have the time to do it.